holoviz/holoviz/doc/heps/hep2.md

 - Library Developers: depend on HoloViz projects to develop their own library (this includes HoloViz projects themselves as they depend on each other, like Panel with Param)
 - Data Analysts: use HoloViz projects to perform some sort of data analysis, often by writing code in a Notebook or in scripts they run directly or by building and serving a Panel app.

-When a HoloViz project deprecates a feature and starts emitting a warning, it is possible it will impact both types of users, however they different wishes when it comes to deprecation warnings:
+When a HoloViz project deprecates a feature and starts emitting a warning, it is possible it will impact both types of users, however they have different expectations when it comes to deprecation warnings:

-- Library Developers don't wish the warnings to be propagated to their own users, or at the very least not immediately.
-Instead, they will usually catch the warnings when running their test suite.
+- Library Developers don't typically wish the warnings to be propagated to their own users, or at the very least not immediately.
+Instead, they will usually catch the warnings when running their test suite internally.
 They want to be given sufficient time to update and release their code, before the feature is removed or before the warning starts to be displayed to their own users.
-- Data Analysts should be warned when a feature is deprecated but also should be given an easy way to hide these warnings.
+- Data Analysts should be warned when a feature they use directly is deprecated, but also should be given an easy way to hide these warnings.

-`DeprecationWarning` is the warning type intended for other Python developers, it's certainly the warning type used the most in the Python ecosystem.
+`DeprecationWarning` is the warning type intended for other Python developers; it's certainly the warning type used the most in the Python ecosystem.
 However, as we've just seen, Data Analysts won't always be set up to see this warning.

 #### Consequences